evilusean/Khan/Review/TOCT/2026-TOCT-Review-Precalc-Trig.md

 5.  **Simplify:** Perform any necessary algebraic simplification, such as finding a common denominator or rationalizing the denominator.
 ### How to Use the Double and Half Angle Formulas for Trigonometry (Precalculus - Trigonometry 28) :
 https://www.youtube.com/watch?v=Pf6p6lCs5I8&list=PLDesaqWTN6ESsmwELdrzhcGiRhk5DjwLP&index=103
+- I mainly just need to memorize the identities.
+Fortunately, past Sean created this app so I can learn passively, https://evilusean.github.io/Math/Trig-Identities-CheatSheet-Quiz - The biggest problem I had is cosine, because it has 3 identities - will definitely need to review before doing calc
 #### Overview
 This lecture provides the formal mathematical derivations for double-angle and half-angle trigonometric formulas.
 These identities are essential for advanced calculus and are developed using sum/difference formulas and Pythagorean identities.
 #### Double-Angle Formulas